 More broadly, gender equity continues to be a priority for Jordan, including the goal of increasing women’s participation in the work force and promoting women’s rights and voices through society to improve health.
 The Government of Jordan’s health strategy emphasizes quality, equity, private sector engagement, and accountability.
 An opportunity exists to improve quality of and access to health services in support of a stronger health system.

 URC’s quality improvement projects in Jordan began through the USAID Quality Assurance Projects I, II, and III, which raised early awareness of quality improvement as an essential element of health systems strengthening.
 We continued this work under the Partnerships for Health Reform and Partners for Health Reformplus, which supported improvements in Jordan’s health policy, management, financing, and health services delivery.

 As part of the Jordan Healthcare Accreditation Project (JHAP), URC provided technical assistance to improve the quality and safety of facility-based service delivery.
 JHAP helped to establish and build the capacity of the Health Care Accreditation Council (HCAC) – responsible for improving the quality of care through accreditation, consultation, and capacity building.
 The HCAC is now the leading quality improvement institution in Jordan dedicated to improving health sector performance and patient safety through quality improvement.

 From 2016 to 2019, the USAID Human Resources for Health 2030 (HRH2030) Project implemented its first field-based activity supporting Jordan’s Ministry of Health (MOH) to enhance its human resources practices, facility management, and leadership.

-Starting in 2021, URC will lead the five-year USAID Health Services Quality Accelerator Activity (HSQA) in Jordan, which will engage health system stakeholders to accelerate and sustain improvements in equitable reproductive, maternal, newborn, and child health (RMNCH) outcomes.
-HSQA will strengthen Jordan’s MOH leadership and governance capacity to improve quality of care.
-The URC HQSA team will help local stakeholders adapt and lead innovative models in response to the evolving epidemiological and sociopolitical context.
-At the governorate level, our technical support will be tailored to leverage health system strengths and address areas of weak performance.
+In 2021 URC began leading the five-year USAID Health Services Quality Accelerator Activity (HSQA) in Jordan, which is engaging health system stakeholders to accelerate and sustain improvements in equitable reproductive, maternal, newborn, and child health (RMNCH) outcomes.
+HSQA is working to strengthen Jordan’s MOH leadership and governance capacity to improve quality of care.
+The URC HQSA team is helping local stakeholders adapt and lead innovative models in response to the evolving epidemiological and sociopolitical context.
+At the governorate level, our technical support is tailored to leverage health system strengths and address areas of weak performance.